How to Convert Leads into Sales Pipeline

 What do prospects expect?

-• Understanding: You’re expected to have a deep understanding of their desires, goals, fears, frustrations, and problems.
-You’re expected to listen to them but have deep insight and answers to their complex issues.
+• Understanding: you are expected to deeply understand their desires, goals, fears, frustrations, and problems.
+You should listen to them and possess insights and answers to their complex issues.

-• Personalization: Research from Mckinsey states that 71% of customers demand personalization; 67% are frustrated when they don’t get it.
-Your customers expect their interactions, your pitch, your solution, and the offers they receive – everything you have to offer – to be customized around their expectations.
+• Personalization: research from McKinsey states that 71% of customers demand personalization; 67% are frustrated when they don’t get it.
+Your customers expect their interactions, your pitch, your solution, and the offers they receive to be customized around their expectations.

-• Irresistible offers: These offers are compelling for various reasons; they’re unbalanced (in favor of your prospect), objectively valuable, subjectively appealing, and loaded with risk reversals, guarantees, or warranties.
+• Irresistible offers: these offers are compelling for various reasons; they’re unbalanced (in favor of your prospect), objectively valuable, subjectively appealing, and loaded with risk reversals, guarantees, or warranties.
 When prospects receive an irresistible offer, they feel it’s too good to be true.
-At first.
 Once they get past their initial skepticism, they’re eager to pounce on your offer; it’s too good to pass up.

 These seven steps keep active buyers in your sales pipeline.
 Integrating leads into your sales pipeline is easier if you work to accommodate prospect expectations.